 At this conference, residents are shown gross photographs of specimens received through the frozen section laboratory and then asked to use their gross pathology examination skills to derive a differential diagnosis and make an educated guess on the actual diagnosis.
 The corresponding histopathology is then shown, allowing immediate correlation with the gross impression.

-Leadership and Management Seminar Series
+Leadership and Management Course

 Residents as well as pathology fellows participate in a unique, interactive seminar series aimed at developing critical leadership and management skills that have often been neglected in pathology residency training programs.